-- Do the person's discharge arrangements amount to confinement (i.e. continuous/complete supervision and control without freedom to leave to live elsewhere)? - Does the person have capacity to consent to their discharge arrangements (namely community accommodation, care and support)? - Is the purpose of the arrangements to manage risks to the public, to prevent reoffending and can risks be safely managed in the community?
+- Do the person's discharge arrangements amount to an objective deprivation of liberty? - Does the person have capacity to consent to their discharge arrangements (namely community accommodation care and support)? - Is the purpose of the arrangements to manage risks to the public to prevent reoffending and can risks be safely managed in the community?

-All restricted patients are affected to a greater or lesser extent by the judgment; at the very least discharges of restricted patients may be delayed whilst practitioners ensure, and judicial bodies secure, the collation of relevant evidence to ensure that the discharge would be lawful.
+All restricted patients are affected to a greater or lesser extent by the judgment; at the very least discharges of restricted patients may be delayed whilst practitioners ensure and judicial bodies secure the collation of relevant evidence to ensure that the discharge would be lawful.
 At the other extreme the impact of the judgment may prevent the conditional discharge of a restricted patient.

-The MHCS guidance proposes that for those who cannot be discharged, but whose risks can be safely managed in the community, the use of long-term section 17(3) leave may be considered appropriate.
-The MHCS guidance also highlights those that have already been conditionally discharged, who may be subject to a 'technical recall' can then be placed onto long-term section 17(3) leave.
+The MHCS guidance proposes that for those who cannot be discharged, but whose risks can be safely managed in the community the use of long-term section 17(3) leave may be considered appropriate.
+The MHCS guidance also highlights those that have already been conditionally discharged, who may be subject to a 'technical recall' then placed onto long term section 17(3) leave.
 The implications of long-term section 17(3) leave and the delegation of MHA responsibility will be further explored below.

-Whilst it is proposed to amend the MHA 19838, any legislative changes are unlikely to be implemented for some years; clinicians and practitioners cannot await legislative change in making decisions about existing patients.
+Whilst there is a recommendation that the MHA primary legislation be changed during the next review6, should this recommendation be accepted and progressed, the changes are unlikely to be enacted for some years; clinicians and practitioners cannot await primary legislation change in making decisions about existing patients.